-As a full-time Dharma teacher, he runs Buddhist, Sutta and Pali classes like the basic Pali course series, the Sutta Study Group (NUSBS), Dharma courses (the Singapore Buddhist Federation), Sutta Discovery classes (Buddhist Fellowship and elsewhere), and Sutta-based (including meditation) courses (Brahm Education Centre), besides his own full-time Pali translation and research project, the Pali House, and doing a comparative study of the Pali Nikāyas and the Chinese Āgamas.
+Piya is a full-time Dharma teacher who is also and doing a full-time annotated translation of the Pali Suttas for those who wish to study and practise Dharma-based meditation as taught by the Buddha.
 As a Theravāda monk, he learned insight meditation from Mahasi Sayadaw himself in the 1980s.
-As a lay teacher, he learned forest meditation from the Ajahn Brahmavamso.
+As a lay teacher, he learned forest meditation from Ajahn Brahmavamso.
 He has run numerous meditation courses and retreats for students and adults (including non-Buddhists) since 1980s.
-In 1992, he taught meditation at the University of California at Berkeley, USA, and also to BP, JPMorgan, the Defence Science Organization, GMO, HP and SIA.
+In 1992, he taught meditation at the University of California at Berkeley, USA, and various schools, institution and corporation.
 He is doing all this for the love of Dharma and of Ratna and their two children.